nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

 ##Problem

-Ensure that TDR users are not able to overwrite view another user’s objects in the TDR AWS S3 upload bucket.
+Ensure that TDR users are not able to overwrite/view another user’s objects in the TDR AWS S3 upload bucket.

 Potential options to resolve the problem are to use:
 * AWS Cognito;
-* Signed URLS
+* Signed URLS.

 The purpose of the spike was to see whether using AWS Cognito was a feasible option.

 AWS Cognito has some advantages over using signed URLs:
-* Using signed URLs means an eavesdropper potentially can grab the signed url and use it until it expires
+* Using signed URLs means an eavesdropper, potentially, can grab the signed url and use it until it expires
 * AWS Cognito will work with AWS KMS encrypted AWS S3, can set up an AWS IAM or key policy allowing access to the AWS KMS key from AWS Cognito identities

-##Additional Considerations
+###Additional Considerations

 Unclear how AWS Cognito will work with Javascript silent login using Keycloak's Javascript library as the tokens are stored in Redis and not cookies.